 Each church in the Coventry and Nuneaton Circuit has appointed a Church Safeguarding Officer and has its own Safeguarding Policy, details of which are displayed in each church.

 This policy was agreed at the Circuit Meeting held on..24th / March/ 2021....It will be reviewed on .23rd/ March / 2022.

 1. The Policy

-3. The PROVISION of support, advice and training for lay and ordained people that will ensure people are clear and confident about their roles and responsibilities in safeguarding and promoting the welfare of children and adults who may be vulnerable.
+3. PROVIDE support, advice and training for lay and ordained people that will ensure people are clear and confident about their roles and responsibilities in safeguarding and promoting the welfare of children and adults who may be vulnerable.

-The Circuit AFFIRMS and gives thanks for the work of those who are workers with children and vulnerable adults and acknowledges the shared responsibility of us all for safeguarding children, young people and vulnerable adults who are on our premises.
+4. AFFIRM and give thanks for the work of those who are workers with children and vulnerable adults and acknowledge the shared responsibility of us all for safeguarding children, young people and vulnerable adults on our premises.

 3. Roles and Responsibilities

 It is the responsibility of each Circuit Meeting to appoint a Circuit Safeguarding Officer and there should be no gaps in this crucial provision.
 It is not appropriate for a minister in pastoral charge or circuit superintendent to fill any gap, because of the potential conflict of roles but an individual safeguarding officer may cover the role in more than one location.
 The role will usually be undertaken on a voluntary basis, although expenses should be met.
 Ultimate responsibility for safe guarding within the circuit lies with the Circuit Meeting.
 The circuit safeguarding officer should be a member of the Circuit Meeting or have the right to attend at least annually to report on implementation of the safeguarding policy.
 Where an individual holds the role in more than one location, they must be able to cover the activities identified in the relevant role outline and be facilitated to attend meetings to report on safeguarding in each location.